top of page

 • You do not smoke

-• You have a positive outlook and specific, but realistic goals in mind for the improvement of your appearance
+• You have a positive outlook and realistic goals for improving your appearance

-The Best Candidates for a Facelift
+Ideal Candidates for a Facelift

 Planning Your Surgery